Takashi Inui

-Takashi Inui (乾 貴士, Inui Takashi) is a Japanese professional footballer who plays as a winger or an attacking midfielder and currently play for club, Shimizu S-Pulse.
+Takashi Inui (乾 貴士, Inui Takashi) is a Japanese professional footballer who plays as a winger or an attacking midfielder for club Júbilo Iwata.

 Club career

 Inui was an All Japan High School Soccer Tournament champion in 2006 with Yasu High School.

 In 2007, Inui joined Yokohama F. Marinos of the J. League Division 1 and made his debut as a professional against Yokohama F.C. in a league match on 10 March.
 However, he failed to find a regular spot at Marinos and was loaned to then J. League Division 2 Cerezo Osaka in June 2008, earning himself a permanent move at the end of the season.

 In July 2011, Inui made the jump to Europe, joining Germany's VfL Bochum.
 He made his debut in the 2.
 Bundesliga, when he started in a 2–1 home defeat versus FC St. Pauli on 13 August 2011.

 In July 2012, Inui signed a three-year contract with newly promoted Bundesliga club Eintracht Frankfurt after impressive performance in the 2.
 Bundesliga.